 CHARMING PAINTED SIDEBOARD

 A most charming small sideboard that brings a flavour of India into the home.
-With it’s colours, iconography and design, this item of furniture would certainly bring an impressive and eye-catching appeal into the home.
-This sideboard could certainly be used in a kitchen, while it would not look out of place in a hallway/landing.
-Outside of these areas, this piece could be used in either a dining or sitting room.
+With it’s colours, iconography and design, this item of furniture would therefore certainly bring an impressive and eye-catching appeal into the home.
+Plenty of storage space for books, shoes or whatever else you feel the need to hide away.
 Wherever it finally resides, the sideboard brings with it a sense of fun, colour and charm.

 Hand Painted Indian Furniture and Accessories

 Traditional Indian art

 The history of Indian painting dates back to the era of Ajanta, Ellora and other murals.
 Other famous examples are Buddhist palm leaf manuscripts, the Jain texts and the Deccan, Mughal and Kangra schools.
 Indian paintings is a portrayal of tradition and depiction – (click to continue reading).

 “Hello Russ, Kristy and your wonderful team.
 Your furniture is absolutely beautiful and just looking at it gives me so much pleasure.
 It looks absolutely stunning in my new home, I want to thank you and your wonderful team.
 It will give me years of joy.
 Your service was second to none, absolutely first class.
 I will be visiting your shop in the near future and recommend you to all my friends.
 Thank you!!!”